bcnmy/docs/docs/Bundler/api/get-useroperation-status.md

 - Submitted on chain but not included in a block
 - Included in a block

-The backend should automatically return correct hashes and status in case of bumped up transaction or front runned transactions
+The backend should automatically return correct hashes and status in case of bumped up transactions or front-runned transactions.

 ## Parameters